-- Level 1 valuation based on quoted prices (unadjusted) observed in active markets for identical assets or liabilities. - Level 2 valuation techniques based on inputs that are quoted prices of similar instruments in active markets; quoted prices for identical or similar instruments in markets that are not active; inputs other than quoted prices used in a valuation model that are observable for that instrument; and inputs that are derived from or corroborated by observable market data by correlation or other means.
-Level 2 financial instruments include financial liability Series A preferred shares. - Level 3 valuation techniques with significant unobservable market inputs.
+- Level 2 valuation techniques based on inputs that are quoted prices of similar instruments in active markets; quoted prices for identical or similar instruments in markets that are not active; inputs other than quoted prices used in a valuation model that are observable for that instrument; and inputs that are derived from or corroborated by observable market data by correlation or other means. - Level 3 valuation techniques with significant unobservable market inputs.
 Level 3 financial instruments include investments.

-The fair values of cash and cash equivalents, short-term investments, trade and other receivables, advances to investees, accounts payable and accrued liabilities, and promissory note payable included in the statement of financial position approximate their carrying amount due to the short-term maturity of these instruments.
+The fair values of cash and cash equivalents, short-term investments, trade and other receivables, advances to investees, due from related parties, accounts payable and accrued liabilities, advances from investees and promissory note payable included in the statement of financial position approximate their carrying amount due to the short-term maturity of these instruments.
 The fair value of investments is measured at fair value through profit or loss and considered to be under Level 3 hierarchy.
-There were no transfers between levels in the fair value hierarchy during the year ended December 31, 2022.
+There were no transfers between levels in the fair value hierarchy during the year ended December 31, 2023.

-24. Income taxes
+21. Income taxes